Skip to content

 • Umbreon Gold Star (POP Series 5): Raw: $1,500-$4,000 | PSA 10: $25,000+

-Vintage rare cards in any condition have value.
-Even a damaged Base Set Charizard is worth $30-$60.
-However, condition is the primary value driver: the jump from PSA 8 to PSA 10 can be 5-10x.
+Vintage rares hold a price floor in any condition: even a beat-up Base Set Charizard checks in at $30-$60.
+But condition is the main lever, and the jump from PSA 8 to PSA 10 can be 5-10x, so always compare to the matching grade.

 Sword & Shield Era (2020-2023)